mstallmo/react-rocket/README.md

 # React Rocket ⚛️ :rocket:

-Make building React apps with Rocket a more ergonomic expirence
+Make building React apps with Rocket a more ergonomic experience